jan-auer/database/README.md

 database
 ========

-Implementation of an In-Memory Database
+Implementation of an In-Memory Database for a lecture at the Technical University of Munich.